Quick Tip: How To Switch From HEIC Images To JPEG on Your iPhone

 At the top of his page, "High Efficiency" will be selected.
 Choose "Most Compatible" instead.

-I will absolutely call out Apple on this as one of the most unintuitive settings on the iPhone.
-This setting makes no sense the way it's worded, but that's what it does.
+I will absolutely call out Apple for this as one of the most unintuitive settings on the iPhone.
+The way it's worded makes no sense, but that's what it does.

 Apple provides a little bit of detail in terms of why they chose the HEIC photo format.